bta-team-port/better-with-aether-wiki/docs/index.md

 ## Changelog:
 - Added About, Contribution and Main page
 - Added the skeleton structure of the wiki
+- Added side for damage types and effects

 ## Thanks
 All thanks go out to the people that have contributed to this Wiki and kept it up2date.
 This would not be possible without you: